 Flag Day

-Flag Day History
+Flag Day in

-Top Tweets for Flag Day
+Top X Posts (formerly Tweets) for Flag Day

 Updated

-Flag Day Facts & Quotes
+Flag Day facts

 • On August 3, 1949, President Harry S. Truman signed a congressional order making June 14th of each year National Flag Day.